KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 Use or adapt:

-> This is **[CALLSIGN]**, Net Control, opening the Urban Search and Rescue Simulation Net.
+> This is **[CALLSIGN]**, Net Control, opening the Dupage County ARES Urban Search and Rescue Simulation Net.
 This is a directed net.
-All stations will check in with callsign, tactical assignment, current location, and immediate traffic if any.
-This is an exercise.
+All participating stations will check in with callsign, tactical assignment, current location, and immediate traffic if any.
+This is strictly an exercise.
 Real-world emergency traffic may break in at any time by stating “Real-world emergency traffic.”

 Then conduct roll call: